 Ohrwurm, one of Kuala Lumpur’s most active underground scene leaders recently celebrated their fifth anniversary with not one, but three weekends of underground music madness to commemorate this milestone.

-Ohrwurm have been paving the way for the underground scene since 2010, but, five years of operations does not mean that it has been fully successful for them.
-As promoters and organisers of the brand, they themselves are unsure if their efforts over the years have been profitable or simply in vain.
-But why would anyone want to operate a business without making profit?
+Ohrwurm have been paving the way for the underground scene since 2010, but, five years of operations does not mean that it has been a full success for the.
+As promoters and organisers of the brand, they themselves are unsure if their efforts over the years have been profitable or done simply in vain.
+Why would anyone want to operate a business without making profit?

-Three experienced and highly respected individuals in the scene form this collective and they include, Callen Tham, one of the pioneers of the Malaysian electronic music scene, Kenny Wee, music label owner, and Alam Shah, a respectable DJ in the scene.
+Three experienced and highly respected individuals in the scene form this collective and they consist of one of the pioneers of the Malaysian electronic music scene, Callen Tham, music label owner and promoter, Kenny Wee, and the respectable, Alam Shah.
 Their passion for underground music binds them together to nurture this niche market in the capital city.
 This is their story.

 From top: Kenny Wee, Callen Tham, and Alam Shah.

 The underground scene in Kuala Lumpur thrived during the mid-90s up to the first few years of the new millennium.
-As the electronic dance music scene in Malaysia progressed, the commercial sounds of trance and eventually, EDM has been dominating the scene.
-While a vast majority of party punters swayed to the more commercial side of things, the rest of the electronic dance music community stuck to their preference of indulging in non-mainstream music, namely, house and techno.
+As the electronic dance music scene in Malaysia progressed, the mainstream sounds of trance and eventually, EDM have been dominating the local scene.
+While a vast majority of party punters swayed to the more commercial side of things, the rest of the electronic dance music community stuck to their preference of indulging in underground music, namely house and techno.

-By 2010, big room house manifested into EDM, and it pretty much dominated the festival and clubbing scene here.
-Many began reaching out to Callen and Kenny voicing out their frustration on the lack of underground music offered.
-They listened to these feedback despite of their hiatus in organising and promoting events for almost a decade at that point of time.
+By 2010, big room house manifested into EDM, and it pretty much dominated the festival and clubbing scene all over the region, including Malaysia.
+Many reached out to Callen and Kenny voicing out their frustration because of the lack of underground music offered in the scene.
+They listened to these feedback despite of being in hiatus from organising and promoting events for almost a decade at that point of time.
 Callen has been cultivating his career as a visual artist, while Kenny shifted all of his focus into running music label, Pure Substance.

 “The underground scene was dying and we wanted to salvage whatever was left of it.
 Repackage it to something nice like how we used to do it before with a proper venue, sound, and proper music policy,” Callen explains.
 “We knew that we would be catering to a niche market and that is why in the beginning, we looked for smaller venues to host our gigs.”

-They knew they had to start humbly and targeted smaller venues to host their event because they didn’t have anything to offer to the clubs.
+They knew they had to start humbly because they didn’t have anything to offer to the clubs in return for a venue.
 “We didn’t know what our crowd was going to be like so smaller venues that could fit 200 people was perfect.
-Most of the clubs we worked with was very supportive of what we were championing,” he continues.
+Most of the clubs we worked with were very supportive of what we were championing,” he continues.

 Their first event was held at a club called Frangipani, which has been shut down since mid-2015.
 They brought down Australian DJ, Kasey Taylor for the occasion but it ended up being a one off event at the venue.
-It wasn’t until their third event that they successfully scored a semi-permanent playground for their nights.
-It kicked off with Zombie Nation's gig at Mist Club.
+It wasn’t until their third event that they successfully scored a semi-permanent playground for their nights and it kicked off with Zombie Nation's gig at Mist Club.

 Ellen Allien performing at Mist Club in June 2010.